-Given that we know successful writers plan their writing in very different ways, this needs great care.
-Many teachers now take the view that the best help they can give is to provide students with ideas for planning in the early stages and to let them take up those that they find individually useful and attractive.
-At the same time, it is essential to communicate the flexible nature of plans, which ideally should change and be adjusted as the writing progresses and generates alternative ideas and structures.
+In this stage the teacher tries to help his students to plan their pieces of writing.
+The teacher provides students with ideas for planning in the early stages and let them adopt those they find useful and attractive.
+At the same time, it is essential to inform the students about the flexible nature of plans, which change and can be adjusted as the writing progresses.

 There are a lot of ways of helping students to organize their ideas: Through planning in groups, asking strategic questions by the teacher, organizing points in a hierarchy of importance for presentation, highlighting essential information, sequencing given information, and sorting and matching ideas.
-The advantage of mind maps such as "brainstorming" as a planning strategy for example, particularly for descriptions, is that all the aspects of a topic can be easily seen in relation to each other and possible links between sections of the composition suggest themselves.
+The use of mind maps such as "brainstorming" is very useful too since all the aspects of a topic can be easily seen in relation to each other and possible links between sections of the composition can be made.